 Understanding the Climate Action Plan for councils

-It might sound obvious but it’s really useful to set aside a good bit of time for the group to read through the Climate Action Plan together.
+It might sound obvious but it’s really useful to set aside a good bit of time for the group to read through the Climate Action Plan (PDF) together.
 This is a great opportunity for everyone to: